myarmolinsky/Ponkemo-v2/README.md

   - Search filter to search for Pokemon by name, another type, ability, egg group, and base stats
 - Catch Pokemon
   - Click the "Catch" button on the Menu to play a matching game!
 Each correct match catches that Pokemon
+- PC
+  - See the Pokemon you've caught
+  - Select an owned Pokemon to see its information
+  - Search filter to filter like in Pokedex + by the following owned Pokemon properties: stats, gender, nature, ivs, level, and friendship

 ## Planned Features/To-Do List